ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/mssql.md

 ### GUI Mode

 GUI mode can be used to query MS SQL Server / Azure SQL Databases without writing queries.
-Select GUI mode from the dropdown and then choose the operation, such as bulk update using the primary key.
-Enter the Table name and Primary key column name.
+Select **GUI mode** from the dropdown and then choose the operation **Bulk update using the primary key**.
+Enter the **Table** name and **Primary key** column name.
 In the editor, enter the records in the form of an array of objects.
 Each object should contain the primary key column and the columns to be updated.

 #### Example
 ```json